• Skip to main content

 We had every intention of driving up to the top of the hill to see the Cruz del Tercer Milenio, but traffic in Coquimbo was hideous.
 Driving through the streets of Coquimbo on our way to the hill, we made a quick decision.

-What we missed was the opportunity to take an elevator to the top of the cross with epic views overlooking the Coquimbo and La Serena coasts.
+We missed the opportunity to take an elevator to the top of the cross with epic views overlooking the Coquimbo La Serena coasts.
 However, we did get to silhouetted at sunset from across the water.

 Things to do in Elqui Valley (Valle del Elqui)